-Various studies have also shown that there’s no conclusive evidence that popular herbal remedies for hot flushes and night sweats such as sage, red clover or black cohosh have been proven to be particularly effective, and in the case of black cohosh, there may even be a liver toxicity problem.
+Various studies have also shown that there’s no conclusive evidence that popular herbal remedies for hot flushes and night sweats such as sage, red clover, or black cohosh have been proven to be particularly effective, and in the case of black cohosh, there may even be a liver toxicity problem.
 Great.

 Night sweats I can cope with.
-Unpleasant yes, but you’re in your own home and you have a degree of control, plus no one can see you; although it doesn’t stop me waking my husband up to moan and groan about how hot I am.
+Unpleasant yes, but you’re in your own home and you have a degree of control, plus no one can see you.
+Although this doesn’t stop me from waking my husband up to moan and groan about how hot I am.

 I get through 3 x 500ml bottles of water each night as my mouth is so dry I feel like I’m going to smother.
 I sleep with the windows open, I’d rather wake at 4 am freezing than drenched in sweat.

 When I get hot at home – I’m expecting lower than average heating bills this winter, I’ve told the rest of the family to wear jumpers.
 We have an ‘in’ joke when I feel a flush coming on.
 They all chime in with, ‘I’m melting, I’m melting!’
 But it’s not quite so funny during the day.

 I have tried to figure out what triggers these ‘melting moments’ that burn up my face and body.
 I bumped into a friend during a particularly unpleasant hot flush in the summer and she thought I had been badly sunburned, I just went with it.

 My personal triggers include certain odours: A smoker walking by me, someone wearing a strong perfume, having hot drinks, cold or hot air, or simply, and sadly nothing at all.
 No trigger, no warning.

 I do appreciate and understand why a lot of women swear by HRT ‘Hormone Replacement Therapy’ and trials show it IS effective, but it’s not a route I want to go down until I’ve researched it thoroughly, which I am doing.